enginedave/mynotessite/_regnotes/regulationn4.markdown

     <p>
         <strong>Safe access for cleaning windows etc.</strong><br>
         <strong>N4.</strong><br>
-            Provision shall be made for any windows, skylights, or any transparent or translucent walls, ceilings or roof to be safely accessible for cleaning.
+            Provision shall be made for any windows, skylights, or any transparent or translucent walls, ceilings or roofs to be safely accessible for cleaning.<br><br>
+            Requirement N4 does not apply to:<br>
+            &nbsp;&nbsp;&nbsp;(a) dwellings, or<br>
+            &nbsp;&nbsp;&nbsp;(b) any transparent or translucent elements whose surfaces are not intended to be cleaned.
     </p>
   </div>
 </div>